DirceuSilvestre/DirceuSilvestre/README.md

  - E Trabalhar em Equipe como um Power Ranger

 ### Seu super poder é:
-- I see it,  I like it,  I learn it,  I do it
+- I see it,  i like it,  i learn it,  i do it

 <br />